arekavandi/Certified_adv_RRegression/README.md

 numpy
 scipy
 ```
-To run the Camera re-localization pipeline, all the packages suggested in  [DSAC*](https://github.com/vislearn/dsacstar) as well as the following packages repository should be installed:
+To run the camera re-localization pipeline, all the packages suggested in  [DSAC*](https://github.com/vislearn/dsacstar) as well as the following packages should be installed:
 ```
 scipy (1.7.3)
 matplotlib (3.5.0)